kitchensupport/api/README.md

 **Arguments**
 - `searchTerm`: Any term to search the Yummly API for.
+- `forceNew`: If `forceNew` is set to `true`, the API will call out to Yummly first to get the day's featured recipes, cache them, and then return the result.
+This call takes significantly longer with `forceNew` set, and as such it's use is discouraged except to build out the database.

 ### Liking recipes
 #### Get a user's liked recipes